Guide

 For example, the format 1.1.1.1

-means the firewall rule only applies to this specific IP.
+means the firewall rule only applies to the specific IP 1.1.1.1

 So, if you dynamically update the Cidr Block of the firewall rule for a critical port to your own IP address,